steveoro/goggles_db/README.md

 Whenever you want to run the full test suite just hit Enter on the Guard console.

-As of Rails 6.0.3, most probably there are issues with the combined usage of Guard & Spring together with the new memory management modes in Rails during the Brakeman checks.
-So sometimes class reloading does not work as expected and the `brakeman` plugin for Guard fails to actually notice changes in the source code which could have fixed a previously found issue.
-The checks get a re-run but the result doesn't change (if you have actually fixed the issue).
-This could be just a simple mis-configuration or a peculiar use-case in this namespaced Engine: we'll see how this goes as we'll update to future versions of Rails.

-In any case, although the Guard plugin for Brakeman runs correctly at start, it's always better to re-run a `brakeman` full check before pushing the changes to the repository:
+Just to be sure, although the Guard plugin for Brakeman runs correctly at start, it's always better to re-run a `brakeman` full check before pushing the changes to the repository:

 ```bash
 $> bundle exec brakeman -Aq